 All of our programs are run by staff who are there to support you as well as the kids.
 There will be between 10 and 25 kids in the program, and you’ll work either one-on-one or in small groups with the kids, alongside many other volunteers who are working with groups of their own.
-Before and after your volunteer shift, you’ll get the chance to connect with these other super-cool volunteers (many volunteers have become friends and one couple who met at WE got married this year!).
+Before and after your volunteer shift, you’ll get the chance to connect with these other super-cool volunteers (many volunteers have become friends and two couples who met at WE have even gotten married recently!).

 Q: I really don’t have much time, can I still help out?

 Our in-school programs require a minimal commitment of one day a week for 1.5 hours for 5 weeks.

 Q: I have a million things going on and I can’t commit to the same time every week.
 Is that ok?

 A: We recommend that you try one of our in-school programs.
 They only require a commitment of one day a week for 1.5 hours for 5 weeks, which you can hopefully fit into your busy schedule.